mozerpol/learningRISC-V/implementation/my_implementation/README.md

 - [ ] add gif (or maybe link to youtube) how to step by step run project in quartus,
 - [ ] add timer with configurable width (timer ov output?),
-- [ ] finish tests and clean them, describe as well.
-Firstly LUI, then ADDI should run,
-- [ ] remove test_point => set_test_point from procedure, try to make test_point
-  a global variable, thx to this procedure will be shorter,
-- [ ] crate a new packet testbench_procedures.vhdl and put there all procedures,
-      in this file,
-- [ ] change 7 seg display module. i_7segment_wdata(31:0) shuld change only
-      state of the output.
-I mean output of the i_7segment_wdata shoudl be directly assigned to the input of the 7 seg display.
-Not that it is convert to a number...
-Its odd.
-Then write tests for this module,
-- [ ] add a separate folder: Documentation and put there README and drawio,
 - [ ] add info, that vivado and modelsim have to be in PATH - modify .bashrc,
 - [ ] in single_stage directory should be only files like flowchart, readme,
       License, etc.,
 - [ ] add a sample system memory map table like here: https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O#Examples
 - [ ] add documentation with table with instruction formats, and instructions...
-- [ ] change i_clk'event to rising_edge(i_clk),